ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 Sometimes there is no choice about which to use.
 For example, it is not possible to meaningfully specify how a cache should behave from its inputs and outputs alone.
 Other times we must weigh the pros and cons.

 A state-based test for manager code is likely to be less easy to read and understand as it must rely on the behaviors of the objects the SUT interacts with.
-The test will also be coupled to these behaviors and may require changes if those behaviors change - you have effectively increased the size of the "unit" you are testing as discussed in "Think units nots methods".
+The test will also be coupled to these behaviors and will require changes if those behaviors change - you have effectively increased the size of the "unit" you are testing as discussed in "Think units not methods".

 Interaction-based testing requires us to peek beyond the unit's external interface and into its implementation.
 This carries the risk that we might over-specify and create an implementation-specific test.